Mijog-ai/IndustrialDataSystem/README.md

 # Industrial Data System Desktop Application

-A PyQt5 desktop application featuring admin-approved authentication, CSV previewing, and automatic uploads to OneDrive via Microsoft Graph.
+A PyQt5 desktop application featuring admin-approved authentication, CSV previewing, and optional uploads to Cloudinary.
+OneDrive uploads have been disabled.

 ## Features

 - Login and registration workflow with admin approval.
 - Admin panel for reviewing, approving, or rejecting pending accounts.
 - CSV viewer with upload button and drag-and-drop support.
-- OneDrive integration that stores uploads in user-specific folders under the configured app directory.
+- Cloudinary integration for storing uploads in user-specific folders.
+(OneDrive upload is currently disabled.)
 - Password hashing using bcrypt and environment-based configuration for secrets.

 ## Project Structure